 Coming up next, our final news roundup and information overload hour.

-All right, news round up information overload hour.
+All right, news roundup information overload hour.

 We'll get to your calls this half hour.

-So Joe Biden meeting with the Prime Minister of Japan today, holding a joint presser.
+So, Joe Biden meeting with the Prime Minister of Japan today, holding a joint presser.

-And in spite of the horrific economic inflation news that came out yet again today, Joe Biden is living in La La Land.
+And in spite of the horrific economic inflation news that came out yet again today, Joe Biden is living in la-la land.

-No one no wonder why poor David Axelrod can't handle it anymore and thinks that it's the dumbest thing, dumbest political move he's ever seen, and that is Joe Biden telling people uh something that they all know is not true.
+No wonder why poor David Axelrod can't handle it anymore and thinks that it's the dumbest political move he's ever seen.

-He's been blasting Biden's attempts to a tout a strong U.S. economy, and he says it drives him crazy when he does it because everybody knows it's not true.
+He's been blasting Biden's attempts to tout a strong U.S. economy, and he says it drives him crazy when he does it because everybody knows it's not true.

 He's living in an alternate universe.